ckelly/nnw-googlereader-theme/README.md

 ===================================================

-In celebration of NetNewsWire 3.2 Beta gaining Google Reader Sync support, I created a quick theme that mimics the Google Reader content area.
+In celebration of NetNewsWire 3.2 Beta gaining Google Reader Sync support, I created a quick theme that mimics the Google Reader "Expanded View" content area.

 ### Installation ###